Narcan can save the life of someone overdosing on opioids

 - Nasal Spray

-It should be noted that there are a number of side effects associated with Narcan and naloxone.
+It should be noted that there are several side effects associated with Narcan and naloxone.
 Some people will even experience sudden opioid withdrawal symptoms.
 Some of these symptoms include:

 - Body aches